bgdnandrew/bgdnandrew-DevOps/README.md

 - [**Coolify + Hetzner + Plausible Analytics Setup Guide**](self-hosting-coolify-hetzner-setup-guide.md): A comprehensive walkthrough for setting up Coolify on a Hetzner server and deploying Plausible Analytics.

   While deploying projects using Docker and Docker Compose on your own server is already powerful, adding Coolify provides a user-friendly layer that makes management significantly easier.
 This approach offers a more fulfilling alternative to navigating the dark patterns of platforms like Heroku and Vercel.

-### Coming Soon

-More DevOps guides are in the works, covering topics such as:

-- Kubernetes deployment strategies
-- CI/CD pipeline optimization
-- Infrastructure as Code best practices
-- Monitoring and observability solutions

 ## Related Resources